 - Queen's Park is in the northwest corner of Westminster.
 It has boundaries with Brent in the north and north west, and with the Royal Borough of Kensington and Chelsea (RBKC) in the south.
-The border with RBKC is the Grand Union Canal. - 1.2 Queen's Park is largely residential, but has growing business and industrial areas on its boundaries.
-Around 14,000 people live there, but only 1000 work there. - 1.3 It is divided into four character areas: - Queen's Park Avenues Conservation Estate - The Mozart Estate and Queen's Park Court - The late Victorian terraced houses to the east of Queen's Park - The retail and business roads of Harrow Road and Kilburn Lane, both of which have roads with busy bus routes running through them - Queen's Park has much to be proud of.
-QPGC's consultation revealed that residents' greatest pride was in good community relations (see Gonsultation Document for further details).
+The border with RBKC is the Grand Union Canal. - Queen's Park is largely residential, but has growing business and industrial areas on its boundaries.
+Around 14,000 people live there, but only 1000 work there. - 1.3 It is divided into five character areas: - Queen's Park Avenues Conservation Estate - Canal Terrace - The Mozart Estate and Queen's Park Court - The late Victorian/Edwardian terraced houses to the east of Queen's Park - The retail and business roads of Harrow Road and Kilburn Lane, both of which have roads with busy bus routes running through them - 1.4 Queen's Park has much to be proud of.
+QPGG's consultation revealed that residents' greatest pride was in good community relations.
 In one of the most diverse areas of London, they believed that people got on well with each other.
-Queen's Park is very different to most of Westminster: it is poorer than many other neighbourhoods, with the same issues as other poor inner city areas. - A neighbourhood plan is extremely important.
-The Neighbourhood Plan has provided an opportunity for in-depth consultation with local people, for the first time, to find out their views and to enable these to be included in the planning process. - It has also been important in establishing dialogues with officers at Westminster, and has enabled us to look at the neighbourhood's issues in a positive and constructive way.
-This has been the case, for example, with issues of parking, parks, planning, conservation and heritage departments, as well as building links with several officers at the council. - Our consultation process resulted in very clear views of what people wanted.
-The process started in 2013 when local people were enraged that the Jubilee Sports Centre's swimming pool was being
+Queen's Park is very different to most of Westminster: it is poorer than many other neighbourhoods, with the same issues as other poor inner city areas. - Following on from similar declarations at both local and national level, a climate emergency was declared in Queen's Park in February 2020.
+QPGG has pledged to become a carbon neutral council by 2022, and ward by 2040.
+As such all new developments, projects and policies should contribute towards this pledge. - The Neighbourhood Plan has provided an opportunity for in-depth consultation with local people, to fully understand their views on locally important issues, and ensure these are addressed through the planning process where possible. - 1.7 It has also been important in establishing dialogues with officers at Westminster, and has enabled us to look at the neighbourhood's issues in a positive

+- and constructive way.
+This has been the case, for example, with issues of parking, parks, planning, conservation and heritage departments, as well as building links with several officers at the council. - our consultation process resulted in very clear views of what people wanted.
+The process started in 2013 when there was strong opposition from the community to the redevelopment of Jubilee Sports Gentre a valued community asset in the centre of Queen's Park.
+This development highlighted the need for greater community involvement at an early stage in the planning process. - The consultation process had outcomes that could be summarised under two headings: